inonit/serafin/content/thoughts_on_content.md

             "content": {
                 "url": "filer/smoking_is_bad_mkay.jpg",
                 "alt": "Smoking is bad",
-                "title": "This image illustrates why smoking is bad", }
+                "title": "This image illustrates why smoking is bad" }
         },
         {